thalesmariiano/Sunny-agency-landing-page/README.md

 # Sunny-agency-landing-page

-## A landing page made for a challenge from Front-End Mentor.
+## A landing page 100% responsive made for a challenge from Front-End Mentor.

-This landing page is not finalized

-Responsive mobile in progress

 ## Preview site:
 https://agency-landingpage-thalesmariiano.netlify.app/